Dimitri Cavaré

-Dimitri Kévin Cavaré (born 5 February 1995) is a Guadeloupean professional footballer who plays as a right-back for Turkish club Ümraniyespor and the Guadeloupe team.
+Dimitri Kévin Cavaré (born 5 February 1995) is a Guadeloupean professional footballer who plays as a right-back for Turkish TFF 1.
+Lig club Esenler Erokspor and the Guadeloupe national team.

 Career

 Lens

 Cavaré is a product of the RC Lens academy.
 He made his Ligue 2 debut on 17 August 2013 in a 4–1 home win against AJ Auxerre.
 He came onto the field after 60 minutes for Jean-Philippe Gbamin.
 He proceeded to make 21 league appearances for Lens in a two-year period, but failed to score for the club.

 Stade Rennais

 In January 2015, Cavaré agreed to join Rennes at the end of the season.
 One month later, he suffered a severe ligament injury and was ruled out of action for the rest of the season.
 In the summer of 2015, he joined up with his new club but continued to suffer from his injury in the early stages of the 2015–16 season.

 In July he went on trial to newly promoted Premier League club Huddersfield Town but failed to earn a contract.